 The Alternative Trans-Cordillera Real Route: The West Side

-I found a copy of the Liam O’Brien map in a la Paz bookstore.
+I found a copy of the Liam O’Brien map in a La Paz bookstore called The Spitting Llama at Linares 947.
 Titled A New Map of The Cordillera Real De Los Andes, the map is a 2009 reprint of the original from 1995.
 The scale is 1:135,000.
 It is unclear if any changes were made in the reprint; the glacier limits shown on the map are based on Landsat images from 1989 and 1992 and are thus about twenty-five years old.

-One thing the map definitely illustrates is the confusing state of transcribing Aymara names into English.
+One thing the O’Brien map definitely illustrates is the confusing state of transcribing Aymara names into English.
 For example, the massif referred to as Chearuku or Chiaroco on other maps appears as Ch’iyaruq’u on the O’Brien map.
 Ancohuma becomes Janq’uma.
-It will probably take a few more years before a uniform English spelling of the various peaks and valleys of the cordillera develops.
+It will probably take a few more years before a uniform English spelling of the various peaks and valleys of the Cordillera develops.
 Using Spanish language rules to transcribe Aymara sounds into English seems a bit silly.
-Until the dust settles, google a different spelling and you often get a different set of web sites!
+Until the dust settles, Google a different spelling and you often get a different set of websites!

 Even if you have a really good map and compass reading skills, an extended walk down the west side route of the Cordillera Real is not the place for an unguided adventure.
 At the very least, you should arrange a muleteer (arriero is the Spanish term) and a donkey or two to carry food and supplies.
 The arriero would also serve as your guide and help you negotiate with any locals you might meet.
 We saw one other trekking group in two weeks; we did not pass through any villages – they were all much lower down in the valleys we traversed.
 We did on occasion meet people who – I learned later – had come to collect a fee for passing through or camping on their land, the campesinos seeing the upper reaches of the valley as a part of their communidad.